Unseen Text: Uniqlo #3D Selfie Campaign

 The second part of the slogan switches to the first person, as if it’s the model herself speaking: “I give my #3DSelfie to… solving homelessness”.
 The first half of this sentence is presented using standard black font.
 After the ellipsis the ad uses italic font.
 The two different fonts suggest that everybody who gets involved can ‘give’ and this particular person chose ‘solving homelessness’ as their pledge.
 The italic font is supposed to be handwriting; if you enter the competition you can dedicate your own pledge in place.
 Underneath this is a tagline (‘Give your selfie, impact lives & you could get a #3DSelfie’) containing standard features of persuasive language; for example, the use of imperative tense and the pattern of verbs is a tricolon: ‘give,’ ‘impact’ and ‘get.’

-The layout of the two adverts accompany each other as if they are designed to be read together as a single image from top to bottom.
-The top advert features the slogan and the model (smiling happily and also wearing red) holding a small replica of herself is intriguing.
-The primary image is taken from a high angle, emphasising both the red colour and drawing attention to the 3D printed replica of herself that she is holding in front of her.
+Although there are actually two ads here, they accompany each other as if they are designed to be read together as a single image from top to bottom.
+The top advert depicts a model (smiling happily and also wearing red) holding a small replica of herself which is intriguing.
+The photo is taken from a high angle, emphasising both the red colour and drawing attention to the 3D printed replica of herself that she is holding in front of her.
 She represents an ordinary person, one of the ‘lucky participants’ who posted a selfie to #UniqloCity and became ‘part of our 3D Selfless Selfie Exhibition in Berlin, New York, Paris, San Francisco and London.’
 The top advert lists cities of global importance and renown in order to make the reader feel they too could be part of this special experience.
 Furthermore, the names of these cities are in bold and underlined, which draws attention in a printed text and signals a hyperlink in a digital text – no doubt viewers of this ad online can find images of the exhibitions should they wish to ‘click through’ the text.

 The bottom advert features graphics which summarise the process of the competition: ‘snap, pledge, post, get, celebrate.’
 The emphasis on single verbs encourages quick and simple actions that, when joined in a chain, can easily produce results.
 The process begins with taking a photo (‘snap’) and ends with ‘celebrate’ accompanied by the graphic of a cocktail glass complete with a tiny paper umbrella.
 The graphic is certainly designed to represent a common way of gaining satisfaction, kicking back at the end of the day with a drink – although the promised graphical reward is a long way from the suggestion in the top text that the activity can end with ‘solving homelessness.’
 In fact, the design of the graphics and use of five single words reflects a common occurrence in mass media texts, which is the simplification of complex processes.
 In this case, the idea of a ‘pledge’ is represented by the symbol of a heart, suggesting devotion to a cause or an emotional investment in something.
 The problem of ‘solving homelessness’ is not really elaborated on or explained by the adverts; rather it is simplified into a heart symbol, as if homelessness can be simply wished away.